microsoft/qsharp/katas/content/qec_shor/index.md

 The naive approach to it would be to try and encode a quantum state $\ket{\psi}$ as several copies of itself:
 $\ket{\psi} \rightarrow \ket{\psi} \otimes \ket{\psi} \otimes \ket{\psi}$.
-Unfortunately, the no-cloning theorem and the inability to reconstruct a state accurately after measuring it prevent you from doing that.
+Unfortunately, the no-cloning theorem and the inability to reconstruct a state accurately after measuring it make this approach impossible.

 You can, however, take a slightly different approach: encode the *basis states* $\ket{0}$ and $\ket{1}$ in repetition code using a unitary transformation, and deduce the effects of this transformation on superposition states based on its linearity: